 Implement controls (in keeping with the requirements of the safety, security, and privacy needs of the system) that enforce these practices and procedures to ensure that the vulnerabilities do not affect the safety and security of the system under development.

-In addition, organizations can determine avoidance and mitigation mechanisms using clause 6 of this document as well as other technical documentation, such as the MITRE Corporation, Common Weakness Enumeration (CWE) [10], Sun Microsystems, Inc. [18], and Einarsson [1].
-Other views of avoiding programming mistakes and design flaws are addressed by Tool vendors follow this document by providing tools that diagnose the vulnerabilities described in this document.
+In addition, organizations can determine avoidance and mitigation mechanisms using clause 6 of this document as well as other technical documentation, such as the MITRE Corporation, Common Weakness Enumeration (CWE) [7], Sun Microsystems, Inc. [17], and Einarsson [1].
+Other views of avoiding programming mistakes and design flaws are addressed by Martelli [12] and Sebesta[16].

+Tool vendors follow this document by providing tools that diagnose the vulnerabilities described in this document.
 Tool vendors also document to their users those vulnerabilities that cannot be diagnosed by the tool.

 Programmers and software designers follow this document by following the architectural and coding guidelines of their organization, and by choosing appropriate mitigation techniques when a vulnerability is not avoidable.